ChitraWorkspaceGIT/GenAI-Project/README.md

 __*RandomForestClassifier:__ ensembling learning model uses multiple decision trees to classify the data more accurately.

-__LLM Explainer:__ Uses a large language model (LLM) like Mistral or GPT to generate human-readable explanations for machine learning predictions. like why a news article is labeled as "fake" or "real".
+__LLM EXPLAINER:__ Uses a large language model (LLM) like Mistral or GPT to generate human-readable explanations for machine learning predictions. like why a news article is labeled as "fake" or "real".

 ### __1. PREREQUISITES__